 Method of assessment

-A Anghie, Imperialism, Sovereignty and the Making of International Law (CUP, 2004)
+• Anghie, Anthony, Imperialism, Sovereignty and the Making of International Law, (Cambridge: Cambridge University Press, 2004).

-- To provide a significant introduction to the concepts, principles and rules of international law and transnational law and examine their interaction with contemporary international events
+1. Demonstrate a sophisticated knowledge and understanding of the concepts, principles and rules of international law and transnational law and examine their interaction with contemporary international events.

-- To provide ways of considering the relevance of international law and transnational law to particular international policy problems
+2. Demonstrate a critical understanding of the relevance of international law and transnational law to particular international policy problems.

-- To provide an appreciation of both the possibilities and the limitations of legal method in international disputes
+3. Demonstrate a comprehensive understanding of the possibilities and the limitations of legal method in international disputes.

-- To provide a consideration of the relationship between international law and international politics
+4. Demonstrate a critical understanding of the relationship between international law and international politics.

-- To critically analyse the theory as practice of public international law
+5. Critically analyse the theory as practice of public international law.

-- Be able to anticipate and map different legal arguments as directed toward particular global policy challenges
+6. Anticipate and map different legal arguments as directed toward particular global policy challenges.

 Back to top